nickkunz/treeforestboost/README.md

 <h4> Training </h4>

 Here we begin to train the Classification Tree utilizing the 'tree( )' function.
-The function is simple, where the first argument contains the formula used in prediction (the dependent Y variable is the 'y' feature in data frame 'mkt_cmpg_data', the independent X variables are all other features, called by the period '.' before the tilde), the second argument specifies the data frame to call, and the third argument subsets 'mkt-cmpgn_data' to limit training only to the training set. <br><br>
+The function is simple, where the first argument contains the formula used in prediction (the dependent Y variable is the 'y' feature in data frame 'mkt_cmpg_data', the independent X variables are all other features, called by the period '.' before the tilde), the second argument specifies the data frame to call, and the third argument subsets 'mkt-cmpgn_data' to limit training only to the training set.

 ```{r}
 ## tree training